gnmuller/PracticePython/README.md

 # PracticePython
-https://www.practicepython.org Problems and challenges Find when someone turns one Hundred
+https://www.practicepython.org Problems and challenges Challenge 1:  Find when someone turns one Hundred